osx-tools/asahi-encrypt/README.md

 >/dev/nvme0n1p6 crypto_LUKS 55.8G
 >```

-Now you can boot to your encrypted system.
+6. Now you can boot to your encrypted system.
 During the boot you'll be asked for the passphrase to decrypt the root partition.

 ## Mount / unmount example (for maintenance)

 Independently of encrypting, you can always mount other Asahi Linux installations on your machine on `/mnt`.

-In this example there are two Asahi linux installations other than currently running one:
+1. Inspect which system you want to mount:

 ``` sh
 ./asahi-encrypt -l